Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Conformal geometry of leaves

 \section{Conformal geometry of leaves}

-In this section, we discuss the conformal geometry of leaves in the unmarked stratum.
-This is written as a separate section to include more details without diverging too much from the main focus in previous sections.
+In this final section, we explore the conformal geometry of the leaves in the unmarked stratum.
+Our goal is to provide additional details while remaining consistent with the main focus developed in the previous sections.
+In particular, we will prove the last theorem stated in the introduction, namely Theorem~\ref{thm:confgeoleaves}.
+Description and drawing of the conformal geometry of leaves date back to McMullen's work in \cite{Mc}.